rozek/postman-collection-for-voltcloud/README.md

 #### Customer Storage Management ####

-Every registered customer has an own key-value store associated with the application he/she registered for.
+Every registered customer has his/her own key-value store associated with the application he/she registered for.
 The following requests allow the application developer to manage these stores and their entries.

 Nota bene: yes, as a developer you have insight into every customer's storage entries.
 With regard to data privacy (and to calm your customers), you may therefore consider encrypting any storage keys and entries within your application!